 I don’t hear much about monkey bread these days and that is likely because it’s usually a gluttonous treat that most of us don’t eat on the regular.
 But that isn’t the case anymore.
 Today we are making a Vegan Dark Chocolate Peanut Butter Monkey Bread and it is gluten, grain-free and a lot easier to make than I anticipated.

 I didn’t even know where to begin when baking this for the first time.
 I knew it had to be a fluffy cake, something that you can pull apart and had a glaze of sorts on top of it before baking in the oven.
-I wanted to use all plant-based and grain-free ingredients, no refined sugar but I also wanted the monkey bread to taste amazing.

 I use a mix of dates, almond flour, tapioca flour and non-dairy milk along with a few other goods for the monkey bread part.
 The non-dairy milk here is so key.
 I use Elmhurst Unsweetened Almond Milk®, which is made with just two ingredients: filtered water and almonds.
 No gums, added sugar or sweeteners.
 Plus it adds the perfect amount of creaminess and flavor to the dough.
 You guys read all about the new kid on the blog over in the Paleo Chocolate Chip Tahini Banana Bread, but Elmhurst has been stealing the show over here in the kitchen lately.
 Between Jord using it in his coffee daily to me dipping cookies in it and baking and cooking with their plant-based milks, it’s getting a ton of action.
 And Elmhurst just launched two more unsweetened varieties: cashew AND walnut!
 I am so excited to try.